Folsom City Zoo Sanctuary

 - Please do not tease the animals.
 For the welfare of our animals, we ask you not to tease, whistle, or yell at the animals at the zoo sanctuary.
 Please do not throw food or anything else into the animal exhibits.

-- Prohibited items and animals.
-No dogs or other pets are allowed on zoo sanctuary grounds, except service dogs.
+- Prohibited items.
 No bicycles, tricycles, scooters, skateboards, rollerskates, or rollerblades.

 - Photo and Video Policy.
 We encourage you to photograph or record video of any of the animals, but you must stay safely behind any barriers and remain in the public areas at all times.
 If you are a member of the media and would like further assistance to photograph or videotape animals at closer range, please email or call 916-461-6629.